xak2000/nomad/website/source/docs/configuration/consul.html.md

 </table>

-The `consul` stanza configures the Nomad agent's communication with [Consul][consul] for service discovery and key-value integration.
+The `consul` block configures the Nomad agent's communication with [Consul][consul] for service discovery and key-value integration.
 When configured, tasks can register themselves with Consul, and the Nomad cluster can [automatically bootstrap][bootstrap] itself.